maplibre/demotiles/README.md

 ## PMTiles

 The [pmtiles/](pmtiles/) directory contains two PMTiles archives.
-You can reference these directly without a tile server from a stylesheet or via `addSource`.
+You can reference these directly without a tile server using the `pmtiles://` URL scheme in a source definition.
+For example: `pmtiles://https://demotiles.maplibre.org/pmtiles/vector/world.pmtiles`.

+See the [Protomaps MapLibre docs](https://docs.protomaps.com/pmtiles/maplibre) for GL JS setup (note: MapLibre Native has built-in PMTiles support and does not require the JS protocol plugin).

 ### Vector: MapLibre World